 The Personal Finance Challenge has teams of high school students analyze a case study of a family’s finances in order to make recommendations for how to improve or maintain the family’s financial well-being.
 Students are given the case-study the day of the competition and have 90 minutes to analyze the study and prepare their presentation, which they present to financial industry experts.

-The 2020 Personal Finance Challenge will take place in March, 2020 and registration will be available beginning in January, 2020.
+The 2022 Personal Finance Challenge will take place virtually and registration will be available beginning in January, 2022.

 The Econ Games is a competitive event for fourth and fifth grade students.
 Over three rounds, the teams apply their knowledge of economics and personal finance by creating and participating in an assembly line, taking a critical thinking test, and developing and presenting an idea for a product that solves a real-world problem.
 The event is largely invitation-only at the moment.
 If you are interested in bringing a team, please contact Angie Battle.

 The Stock Market Game is an exciting simulation that gives students in grades 4-12 the opportunity to invest a virtual $100,000 for 10 weeks in real stocks, bonds, and mutual funds.
 At the end of the 10 weeks, teams with the highest total equity are eligible for a variety of prizes and awards.